expo/turtle/README.md

 Turtle is a Node.js microservice which builds users' standalone apps.
 It fetches build jobs from AWS SQS queue (input queue), processes them and uploads builds artifacts (and logs) to AWS S3.
 Turtle is used to build both Android and iOS apps.
 During a build process, Turtle sends notifications about the progress to the www service over another AWS SQS queue (output queue).
 In the future, we'll also provide users with a command line tool which will enable them to build Expo standalone apps on their own CI services without being dependent on our system (it's still a work in progress).

+### What is a shell app?

+A shell app is precompiled (in case of iOS builds) Expo app which doesn't have user's code.
+It's only a generic concept.

+### What is a standalone app?

+.ipa/.apk files which users upload to Google Play Store/Apple App Store are called standalone apps.

+### What does Turtle actually do?
+(What's the difference between a shell app and a standalone app?)

+It takes a shell app, fills it with user's code and produces a standalone app.
+Some people say this is the only, true way to create a turtle (you need a shell and something to put inside).

 ## Deployment

 ### iOS